santu14/santu14.github.io/README.md

 # Responsive Portfolio

-This is a responsive portfolio made with HTML CSS and bootstrap.
+This is a responsive and dynamic portfolio made with HTML, CSS, Bootstrap, JavaScript, and jQuery.

-## Homework Assignment

-this portfolio is a project where we took existing photos of a pre-made website and were asked to recreate the layout but with our own pictures and information.

-I used media queries and bootstrap's responsive classes to manipulate the element of the page as the resolution changes.